SEO

 Using Google Analytics and Search Console

 GA4 works as your command center for traffic analysis.
-We used it to learn about visitor behavior and measure:
+We use it to learn about visitor behavior and measure:

 • Organic traffic volume and top landing pages